bcgov/entity/.github/ISSUE_TEMPLATE/techdebt.md

 ---
 name: tech debt
 about: Describe tech debt & why we need to solve it
 title: ''
+labels: techdebt
 assignees: ''

 ---